The Divine Feminine: Background and meaning

 Miller began working on The Divine Feminine immediately after completing his previous studio album GO:OD AM (2015), wanting to explore the emotion of love.
 He initially intended The Divine Feminine to be an EP, but changed it to a full-length album to allow himself to be more vulnerable.
 According to Miller, the album was not just about romantic love, but also about learning from women throughout his life and what those experiences meant to him.
 In May 2018, singer Ariana Grande, Miller's girlfriend at the time of the album's release, denied a claim that the entire album was about her, but said the track "Cinderella" was.

 Release and promotion

 The Divine Feminine was released worldwide by Warner Bros.
 Records on September 16, 2016.
 Miller performed the album on a concert special for Audience Network, which aired on September 30, 2016, and included guest appearances from Ariana Grande and CeeLo Green.

 Miller announced The Divine Feminine Tour on August 24, 2016.
 The tour consisted of 43 shows across North America, beginning in Pittsburgh on September 18, 2016, and ending in Baltimore on December 18, 2016.

+A 10th anniversary edition of the album is scheduled to release on October 2, 2026, featuring three previously unreleased tracks from the original recording sessions.